biotty/springweb/README.md

 this application implements a bouncing border.

 # Implementation Details
 The reason the *inverse* and not the plain value of the mass is kept for the respective point-mass objects is merely to omit a division in the calculations of accelerations.
 Probably an insignificant optimization, which have not been profiled.
 Also note that *no tests* comes along with this code, which was a result from trying out with the interface instead of by tests.
 Under development a mistake was done where while creating point-masses referencing previous ones, they were *appended* to the set of point-masses, which gave re-allocation and stale data, so that parts of the web did not move when running the interface.
 Another error that was made at one time during development was omitting to take the *root* on calculation of distance.  *Lame* mistakes.
-Maybe rolling this using more in-code tests would have been /quicker after all/.
+Maybe rolling this using more in-code tests would have been *quicker after all*.